Ramp Buying Guide

 The gradient of the ramp should be as shallow as possible, steep gradients can be unsafe and create difficulties for some wheelchair users who lack the strength to propel themselves up the slope or slow down when descending the slope.

-Assisted or unassisted use of access ramps has to be taken into account, a 1:20 gradient is perfect for unassisted use where a 1:14 and 1:12 gradient we would recommend assisted use.
+Assisted or unassisted use of access ramps has to be taken into account:

 1:20 – The ideal Gradient for a safe unassisted ramp.